cpwardell/FiNGS/README.md

 # FiNGS

-## Quickstart guide, with test and example data
+## Quickstart guide, with example data and test

-Full installation instructions and documentation are below, but the fastest way to get up and running is:
+You have two options for installing and running FiNGS; a standalone installation or Docker.

+### Standalone installation
 ```
 git clone https://github.com/cpwardell/FiNGS.git
 cd FiNGS